karoltarasiuk/WP-JSON/README.md

 Contains full application, all the files needed to run WP-JSON theme based application, with use cases.

 #Installation instructions

+1. Navigate to this location *application_root/wordpress* and install WordPress CMS
+2.

 #Use instructions
 #Use cases